Kudankulam Nuclear Power Plant: Opposition

 People had been opposing the plant since its proposal in 1979.
 The proposal however, was halted because of the protests.
 It was brought back in 2000, and construction started under the government of Atal Bihari Vajpayee.

 In 2011, thousands from the vicinity of the plant protested against it, fearing a nuclear disaster, in the wake of the Fukushima Daiichi nuclear disaster According to the protesters, evacuation of people in the event of a nuclear disaster would be impossible.
 According to S P Udayakumar, of the People's Movement Against Nuclear Energy, "the nuclear plant is unsafe".
 However, in 2012, the chief of India's nuclear energy programme, Dr Srikumar Banerjee, called the plant "one of the safest" in the world.
 In December 2012, The Hindu reported that hundreds of villagers in the region were largely ignorant of the risks and benefits of the plant.

 A public interest litigation (PIL) was filed in 2011 with the Supreme Court asking for nuclear power development to be delayed until safety concerns were independently assessed.
 In May 2013, the Supreme Court ruled in favour of the plant, stating that the nuclear power plant was in the larger public interest.

-In March 2012, nearly 200 anti-nuclear protesters were detained for a few hours by the police.
+In March 2012, 182 anti-nuclear protesters were detained for a few hours by the police.
 The protesters were set to join protests objecting resumption of work of one of two 1 GW reactors, a day after the local government restarted work on the project.
+On 10 September 2012 around 1,000 anti-nuclear protesters tried to march towards the plant.
+The police responded with tear-gas shells and lead to two deaths.
+Between 2011-2013, 8,856 sedition charges were filed against protestors from these villages.

 There have also been rallies and protests in favour of commissioning this nuclear power plant.

 On, 24 February 2012, Prime Minister Manmohan Singh blamed foreign NGOs for protests at the power plant.
 News agencies reported that three NGOs had diverted donations earmarked for religious and social causes to the protests, in violation of foreign exchange regulations.

 Supporters of the power plant in Idinthakarai village have been targeted by opponents using improvised explosive devices.

 The Church of South India and the National Council of Churches opposed the power plant and supported the protests against it.
 Supporters of the power plant and the government have alleged that the protest against the power plant was instigated by churches and funded by foreign sources.
 The protestors dismissed the allegation of foreign funding, but said that seeking support from church was "natural" as many protestors were Christian localities living in the vicinity of the Reactor.